locustio/locust/docs/writing-a-locustfile.rst

 The *tasks* attribute
 ---------------------

-A User class can have tasks declared as methods under it using the :py:func:`@task <locust.core.task>` decorator, but one can also specify tasks using the *tasks* attribute which is described in more details :ref:`below <tasks-attribute>`.
+A User class can have tasks declared as methods under it using the :py:func:`@task <locust.task>` decorator, but one can also specify tasks using the *tasks* attribute which is described in more details :ref:`below <tasks-attribute>`.